Edwinem/ceres_python_bindings/README.md

 when using it from Python.
 The main problem is that Python does not really have the concept of giving away ownership of memory.
 So it may try to delete something that Ceres still believes is valid.
 * Careful with wrapping AutodiffCostfunction.
-It takes over the memory of a functor which can cause errors.
+It takes over the memory of a cost functor which can cause errors.